 - Notice of basic eligibility (if you are in the Reserves)

 - Necessary paperwork to demonstrate eligibility for Chapter 35

 Alfred State permits any student receiving Chapter 33 or Chapter 31 benefits to attend and participate in coursework during the period for which a Certificate of Eligibility, Statement of Benefits, or VAF 28-1905 is received.

 Alfred State will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds because of the individual’s inability to meet his or her financial obligations to the institution due to the delayed disbursement of funding from VA under chapter 33 or 31.

 Military Tuition Assistance

-Individual Tuition Assistance information and required steps for each service branch is available below.
+Individual Tuition Assistance information and required steps for approval for each service branch is available below.